Aurora shooting victims' families raise concerns over 'Joker' in letter to Warner Bros.

 Breaking News Emails

-Family members and friends of the people killed during a 2012 screening of the Batman movie "The Dark Knight Rises" in Aurora, Colorado, have signed a letter to Warner Bros. expressing unease about "Joker," an upcoming film that has divided critics with its dark, violent take on the comic book villain.
+Relatives of the 12 people killed in the 2012 shooting at a theater in Aurora, Colorado, during a Batman movie are objecting to the newest release in the franchise, "Joker," which has divided critics with its dark, violent take on the comic book villain.

-The letter calls on the film studio to end contributions to political candidates who accept money from the National Rifle Association, lobby for gun reforms in Congress and donate to organizations that help survivors of gun violence.
+In a letter to the film's maker, Warner Bros., the five family members call on the studio to end contributions to political candidates who accept money from the National Rifle Association, to lobby for gun reforms in Congress and to donate to organizations that help survivors of gun violence.

 "We are calling on you to be a part of the growing chorus of corporate leaders who understand that they have a social responsibility to keep us all safe," the letter says, according to a copy shared with NBC News on Tuesday by the group Guns Down America, which collaborated with the five signatories on the statement.

-The letter stops short of calling on Warner Bros. to cancel plans to release "Joker," which stars Oscar-nominated actor Joaquin Phoenix as a troubled, twisted stand-up comedian who turns to brutal violence in Gotham City, eventually becoming arch-nemesis to Batman.
+The letter stops short of calling on Warner Bros. to cancel plans to release "Joker," which stars Oscar-nominated actor Joaquin Phoenix as a troubled, twisted stand-up comedian who turns to brutal violence in Gotham City, eventually becoming Batman's arch-nemesis.

 "When we learned that Warner Bros. was releasing a movie ... that presents the character as a protagonist with a sympathetic origin story, it gave us pause," the letter says.

 "We want to be clear that we support your right to free speech and free expression.
-But as anyone who has ever seen a comic book movie can tell you: with great power comes great responsibility," the letter adds, quoting a line of dialogue from the 2002 adaptation of "Spider-Man."
+But as anyone who has ever seen a comic book movie can tell you: With great power comes great responsibility," the letter adds, quoting a line from the 2002 adaptation of "Spider-Man."

 Warner Bros., which owns the DC Comics brand, did not immediately respond to a request for comment.
 (The letter is addressed to Warner Bros.
 CEO Ann Sarnoff.)
 The film's director, Todd Phillips — best known for raunchy comedies like "The Hangover" trilogy — did not immediately respond to a request for comment.